-Fixed, random effects and interaction terms on the "generalized" model
+Fixed, random effects and interaction terms on the 'generalized' model

-Unlike the two previous sections, this time we used a single "general" model that could similarly explain the 7 rubrics using random effects, without having to fit 7 separate models.
+This time we used a single 'general' model that could similarly explain the 7 rubrics using random effects, without having to fit 7 separate models.

-Similar to before, we fit a "big" model with all potential fixed effects included, and performed variable selection through backward elimination.
+Similar to before, we fit a 'big' model with all potential fixed effects included, and performed variable selection through backward elimination.
 Then, once the optimal fixed effects were chosen, we were able to investigate interaction terms for the model.
 AIC, BIC and likelihood ratio tests were used to compare models with interactions terms since the models were nested.